amazingproducer/100Days/products/034.useraudit/README.md

+# Overview

 UserAudit is a CLI app which validates a user dataset and optionally validates and merges user input data with it.
-The validations performed are arbitrary and are used as a demonstration of the DataAudit module's generalized auditing capability.
+_The validations performed are arbitrary and are used as a demonstration of the DataAudit module's generalized auditing capability._

 `Usage: UserAudit.py [FILE] [OPTIONS]`